jmackraz/baker-house/README.rst

 setup_environment_template.sh
   Template for setting up your configuration parameters/secrets as per the `Configuration`_ section above.

-  **STATUS:** Template for all configuration environment variables used at this time
+  **STATUS:** Template for all configuration environment variables used at this time